Bora Jasa Crowned Ms. Nevada United States 2024, Advocating for Children's Mental Health

 “As Ms. Nevada United States, I have the opportunity to further my advocacy for children’s mental health, a cause that is not only close to my heart but essential for our future,” said Jasa.
 “I believe that instilling strong self-esteem early in life can profoundly influence a child’s ability to handle life's challenges and maintain mental health.”

-Bora Jasa will be a featured storyteller reading "The Ugly Lobster" at the Los Angeles Kids Book Festival on September 8, from 9:30 am to 4:30 pm at West Hollywood Park.
-Additionally, Bora Jasa is also available for appearances and interviews, seeking to leverage media and print exposure to extend the reach of her book and message to a broader community.
+Additionally, Bora Jasa is available for appearances and interviews, seeking to leverage media and print exposure to extend the reach of her book and message to a broader community.
 Her efforts aim to get her empowering literature into more classrooms and homes in California and Nevada.

 Jasa is also preparing to compete for the title of Ms. Woman United States in Memphis, Tennessee, in October 2024, where she plans to continue promoting her platform on a national stage.